 We teach at OC that bite/occlusion is a dominating factor that dictates overall posture and strength.
 Forward head posture is a result of the proprieceptive signalling of a posteriorized (Class II, Class II div 2, retrognathic) mandible.
 Cervical neck accommodations will ensue, resulting in occipital tension and shoulder and upper trapezius pains.
 While some clinicians believe that aligning the neck and rest of the body first…. they all admit that the alignment of the cervical bones, and spine will not hold stable unless a good optimized bite is present to change the proprioceptive occlusal signaling responses between the upper and lower jaws which act as a feedback mechanism to maintain any corrective alignments to the upper cervical, pelvis (sacrum/iliac), tibia and feet.

-It is clear from my experience and dental practice that when mandible is posterior to an optimized myo-trajectory (a posterior closure pattern) the pelvis tips forward, knees roll inward, feet pronate (flat feet).
+It is clear from my experience and dental practice that when the mandible is posterior to an optimized myo-trajectory (a posterior closure pattern) the pelvis tips forward, knees roll inward, feet pronate (flat feet).
 A good optimized bite/occlusion is known to positively affect all those factors with all my TMD patients I see, even if they presented with expensive corrective insoles.

 The dominance of the trigeminal nerve system (V) which is in charge of the greater part of the masticatory mechanism does in fact influence distant parts of the body.